-Why did you send me this proxy statement?
+Q: Why did you send me this proxy statement?

-We sent you this proxy statement and the enclosed proxy card because our board of directors is soliciting your proxy to vote at the 2012 annual meeting of stockholders.
+A: We sent you this proxy statement and the enclosed proxy card because you owned our common stock at the close of business on April 15, 2013, which is the record date for our 2013 annual meeting of stockholders, as determined by our board of directors.
 This proxy statement summarizes information related to your vote at the annual meeting.
 All stockholders are cordially invited to attend the annual meeting in person.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card.